Markus-Mulholland/alphazar-daw/README.md

 ## mk1
 ### Track Selector
 Select the track you would like to work with.
-This uses ableton's track-select UI to show a visual highlight of the selected track
+This uses ableton's track-select UI to show a visual highlight of the selected track.
+If a track has been armed, changing the selected track will arm the track that you navigate to.

 Interface: Two buttons for moving up and down the list of tracks